Finding Subgroups with Significant Treatment Effects: Simulation Study

 \end{enumerate}

-Our experimental results are depicted in Figure~\ref{fig:semisynthcontnlog}.
-We find that our \textbf{submod} method outperforms the benchmarks, correctly identifying not to include high-variance sub-groups, even though they might have a slightly positive effect.
-Moreover, the \textbf{evidenceres} method comes a close second, albeit in this setting we see that \textbf{submod} is strictly better than the \textbf{evidenceres} method.
+Our experimental results are depicted in \autoref{fig:semisynthcontnlog}.
+We find that our \textbf{submod} method outperforms the benchmarks, correctly identifying not to include high-variance subgroups, even though they might have a slightly positive effect.
+Moreover, the \textbf{evidenceres} method comes a close second, albeit in this setting we see that \textbf{submod} is strictly better.